 The hearing date shall be no less than 15 days from the date of the incident, if the dog and dog owner/ guardian are known.
 The owner/guardian of the dog must be given at least 10 days notice prior to the hearing.
 (Waivers are granted when the dog in question is in custody and it is in the best interests of all parties that the hearing be held prior to the 15 day limit.)
 If the dog and dog owner/guardian are not known, the hearing shall be held no later than 90 days from the date the dog or the dog owner/guardian is located or identified.

-With very few exceptions, Vicious and Dangerous Dog Hearings are held every Thursday at 12:30 PM at City Hall (1 Dr. Carlton B. Goodlett Place) Room 408, San Francisco, CA 94102.
+Vicious and Dangerous Dog Hearings are held at City Hall (1 Dr. Carlton B. Goodlett Place) Room 408, San Francisco, CA 94102. *Starting January 2020 the schedule will be:

 How are these hearings conducted?